illumos/docs/docs/about/index.md

 ### Supported hardware platforms

-illumos currently best supports 64-bit x86 hardware from Intel and AMD.
+illumos currently supports 64-bit x86 hardware from Intel and AMD.

-There are also several SPARC distributions of illumos; if you are interested in running illumos on SPARC, please refer directly to those distributions' docs.

 To determine if a specific piece of hardware will work with illumos, please refer to the [Hardware Compatibility List](https://illumos.org/hcl/).